CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_AzSHCIIntegration.md

      ```

-Of these commands, many are optional:
+Many of these commands are optional:

 * **-ResourceName** - If not declared, the Azure Stack HCI 20H2 cluster name is used
 * **-ResourceGroupName** - If not declared, the Azure Stack HCI 20H2 cluster plus the suffix "-rg" is used